MichaelBelousov/LanguagePlay/README.md

-## LanguagePlay
+# LanguagePlay

-### fantasy sources of hypothetical programming languages.
+### ~~fantasy~~ sources of hypothetical programming languages.

-Seriously, this is just a playground for imaginary language features, just random scratch and scribble ultimately about exploring the limits of expressiveness in programming languages.

 # Fluster

+A programming language that attempts to learn from C++, Python, and Typescript, while being its own, with a practically non-existent Lex+Bison+LLVM compiler.
+See (the sub-README)[Fluster.README.md].

-A hyper-level programming language with a focus on static constructs, powerful simplicity, and expressiveness.
+Hopefully minimal but dense in core features, with a focus on uniformity and infinite abstraction.

-I'm just writing a complete documentation before beginning a compiler that would likely take advantage of the LLVM toolchain.